TheCypherPhunk/react-native-p2p-secure/README.md

 Destroys the node instance.
 This method should be called when the node is no longer needed.
 After calling this method, the node instance should be discarded.

+## Motivation

+This library was motivated by supporting HRF Bounty #8 for creating an easier Multisig experience in an opensource BTC wallet.
+During research, no library supported creating a p2p multi-platform two-way communication layer between Android/iOS devices.
+Therefore, this package came to be as a complete solution to support the development of that bounty.

 ## Contributing